rameshvs/pyniftitools/README.md

 # niitools: tools for working with NifTI files

-This module contains miscellaneous useful operations on NifTI volumes, such as masking, adjusting headers, and trimming.
+This package contains miscellaneous useful operations on NifTI volumes, such as masking, adjusting headers, and trimming.